Comoros has a limited but authentic selection of places to stay compared to heavily touristed destinations.

 General safety guidance applies across all areas.
 Be alert, especially in crowded markets or at night.
 Petty crime occurs in busy urban centers like Moroni.
 Secure your valuables.

 Moroni serves as the the principal form of transport hub for Grande Comore.
 Staying in the Medina places you close to cultural sites and markets.
-Accommodations outside the city center necessitate taxis for sightseeing.
-Medina areas are noisy; resorts and rural eco-lodges are much quieter.
+Accommodations in the suburbs necessitate taxis for sightseeing.
+Medina areas are noisy; hotels and rural eco-lodges are much quieter.

-Booking ahead aids in finding your preferred accommodation, especially during peak travel times.
+Booking ahead aids in finding your preferred accommodation, particularly during busy travel periods.

-Many smaller, local establishments may not have a digital presence.
+Many smaller, area establishments may not have a digital presence.
 Local recommendations are valuable.

 Always seek confirmation for bookings, especially if arranging via non-standard methods.

-Engaging a local guide or tour operator can streamline the booking process and open access to unique stays.
+Engaging a local a tour guide or tour operator can streamline the booking process and open access to unique stays.

 Comoros features varied accommodation types.
 While specific recommendations are not listed here, general categories are presented.